-If a list is submitted, the facility must submit a copy of the MSDSs for any chemical on the list upon the request of the LEPC or SERC.
+If a list is submitted, the facility must submit a copy of the MSDSs for any chemical on the list upon request by the LEPC.

-Facilities that start using a chemical or increase the quantity to exceed the thresholds must submit MSDSs or a list of MSDSs chemicals within three months after they become covered.
-Facilities must provide a revised MSDS to update the original MSDS if significant new information is discovered about the hazardous chemical.
+Facilities that start using a hazardous chemical or increase the quantity to exceed the thresholds must submit MSDSs or a list of MSDSs chemicals within three months after they become covered.
+Facilities must provide a revised MSDS to update the original MSDS or list if significant new information is discovered about the hazardous chemical.

-Facilities covered by section 311 must, under section 312, submit annually an emergency and hazardous chemical inventory form to the LEPC, the SERC, and the local fire department.
-Facilities provide either a Tier I or Tier II form.
-Tier I forms include the following aggregate information for each applicable hazard category:
+Facilities covered by section 311 must submit annually an Emergency and Hazardous Chemical Inventory Form to the LEPC, the SERC or the TERC, and the local fire department as required under section 312.
+Facilities provide either a Tier I or Tier II inventory form.
+Tier I inventory form include the following aggregate information for each applicable hazard category:

-- An estimate (in ranges) of the maximum amount of chemicals for each category present at the facility at any time during the preceding calendar year; - An estimate (in ranges) of the average daily amount of chemicals in each category; and, - The general location of hazardous chemicals in each category.

-The Tier II report contains basically the same information as the Tier I, but it must name the specific chemicals.
-Many states require Tier II information under state law.
-Tier II forms provide the following information for each substance:

-- The chemical name or the common name as indicated on the MSDS; - An estimate (in ranges) of the maximum amount of the chemical present at any time during the preceding calendar year and the average daily amount; - A brief description of the manner of storage of the chemical; - The location of the chemical at the facility; and - An indication of whether the owner elects to withhold location information from disclosure to the public.
+- An estimate (in ranges) of the maximum amount of hazardous chemicals for each category present at the facility at any time during the preceding calendar year; - An estimate (in ranges) of the average daily amount of hazardous chemicals in each category; and, - The general location of hazardous chemicals in each category.
+The Tier II inventory form contains basically the same information as the Tier I, but it must list the specific chemicals.
+Tier II inventory form provide the following information for each chemical: - The chemical name or the common name as indicated on the MSDS; - An estimate (in ranges) of the maximum amount of the chemical present at any time during the preceding calendar year and the average daily amount; - A brief description of the manner of storage of the chemical; - The location of the chemical at the facility; and - An indication of whether the owner elects to withhold location information from disclosure to the public.

-Because many SERCs have added requirements or incorporated the Federal contents in their own forms, Tier I/II forms should be obtained from the SERC.
-Section 312 information must be submitted on or before March 1 each year.
-The information submitted under sections 311 and 312 is available to the public from LEPCs and SERCs.
+Many states now require Tier II inventory form or the state equivalent including electronic reporting under state law.
+Section 312 information must be submitted on or before March 1 each year for information on chemicals present at the facility in the previous year.
+The information submitted under sections 311 and 312 is available to the public from LEPCs and SERCs or TERCs.